Basset Fauve de Bretagne: History

 The breed was developed in France as a hunting dog from the larger Grand Fauve de Bretagne, a breed that is now extinct.
 There was a rumour that the Basset Fauve de Bretagne was also close to extinction after the Second World War, and the breed was recreated using the remaining examples of the breed and crossing in standard wirehaired Dachshunds.
 However, the French club denies this, and says that Basset Fauve numbers were never so low.
 In 2002, there were 1060 new registrations of the Basset Fauve in France.

 The breed in the UK is mainly seen as a show dog and family pet, finally coming off the Kennel Club's rare breed register in 2007.
 In the UK, under 140 dogs are registered a year.
 It can also be found in other parts of Europe where it is used to scent trail and also as a family pet.

+In 2026, the American Kennel Club fully recognized the breed.